Old-age pensions in the old scheme

 The pension calculated under the old scheme consists of:

-• 0.7% of the assessment basis for each non-contributory year, however, non-contributory years are taken into account only in respect of that part which does not exceed 1/3 of the proven contributory periods.
+- 0,7% of the assessment basis for each non-contributory year, whereby only a part of the non-contributory periods is taken into account, i.e. the one not exceeding 1/3 of the proven contributory periods.

-The basis for old-age pension assessment is an average assessment basis of a contribution to pension insurance or to social insurance in one of the following variants:
+The basis for old-age pension assessment is an average social security contribution basis (either of an old-age and disability pension contribution or a social security contribution) in one of the following variants:

 ZUS adds to the old-age pension assessment basis the amounts due to the insured person in a given calendar year in respect of: